Japanese American Citizens League: Bridging Communities Program

 The Bridging Communities Program brings youth from the Japanese and Asian American community together with Muslim and Arab American youth.
 High school students attend workshops on identity, community, organizing, culture, and empowerment.
 The program involves visits to the Tule Lake Relocation Center, Manzanar, and Minidoka National Historic Site concentration camps, which first confined Japanese Americans during World War II.
 The Bridging Communities program is funded by a grant from the National Park Service.

 Organizational partners include the Council on American-Islamic Relations, the Tule Lake Pilgrimage Committee, the National Japanese American Historical Society, Nikkei for Civil Rights and Redress, Kizuna, and Friends of Minidoka.

 JACL/OCA Leadership Summit

-This three-day annual leadership training summit is a joint program organized by the JACL which includes participants from OCA National (formerly the Organization of Chinese Americans), the second largest Asian Pacific American civil rights organizations in the United States.
+This three-day annual leadership training summit is a joint program organized by the JACL which includes participants from OCA National (formerly the Organization of Chinese Americans).
 Workshop topics range from coalition building techniques to the strategy of successful lobbying.